How and Why the Kentucky Counties Formed

 As Historian Steven Channing says, "Kentuckians were capable of creating - and did create - new counties at the least provocation."

-By 1818, as county formation mushroomed, the map of Kentucky looked like this:
+By 1818, as county formation mushroomed and the Jackson Purchase complete, the map of Kentucky looked similar to the one shown in the following figure:

 Map Nearing Completion by 1855